 USW Sport Park is our purpose-built site, designed to train and develop our students to their highest potential.
 Our sports hall includes a national-standard six badminton court with sprung floor.
 This complements our excellent outdoor facilities.
 We have 11 pitches including five floodlit pitches, an artificial training pitch and a 3G rubber crumb floodlit football pitch.
 The notational analysis suite features cutting-edge technology.
 This allows students to analyse coaching effectiveness and performance, in both a laboratory and a field-based environment.

-The labs at Glyntaff provide a strong, scientific background to learning, and complement the specialist equipment available at USW Sport Park.
+The Sports Park is a five-minute drive from the Pontypridd Campus, which is made up of two sites: Treforest and Glyntaff.
+There is even a free bus to take you between all three.
+The laboratories at Glyntaff provide a strong, scientific background to learning, and complement the specialist equipment available at USW Sport Park.
 They cover health and human performance, muscle strength and power, anatomy and biomechanics, body composition and environmental physiology.
-Students use the biomechanics lab to measure the internal and external forces involved when performing sporting actions.

 Usually an Honours degree at class 2:2 or above in a relevant science subject such as Sports Science, Biomedical Science or Physiology, although experience can sometimes be taken into account.